brucemack/kc1fsz-tjdcr/README.md

 * IMPORTANT: My part reference numbers don't match those in the official schematic.
 Sorry!!
+* This is a single board, whereas Bill/Dean recommend 4 boards to promote modularity.
+You will note that I've silk-screened borders around the 4 modules on my board to emphasize the modules.
 * I am using T37-6 toroids in a few places where Bill/Dean used T50-6.
+* I did not put in a trimmer for the top coupling capacitor in the band-pass filter.
+I'm comfortable with a cut-and-try approach on that component given how it impacts the shape of the filter.
-* I am using Schottky diodes since those were in the original TJDCR rig.
+* I am using Schottky diodes in the mixer since those were in the original TJDCR rig.
 I noticed a later change to the 1N4148 switching diode, but I have not made that change yet.
 * Note the "LO Option" connector on the board, which is not in the original schematic.
 Normally the two pins on this connector